 The relationship between the voltage across a diode and the current through it is investigated below.
 First we test the diode when it is connected with forward bias.

-Set up this circuit on a breadboard:
+Things to do Set up this circuit on a breadboard: +6V 0 D1

 Check that the diode is connected the right way round, with its cathode wire to the ammeter.